 - GMAT/GRE required?
-For the 2021-22 and 2022-2023 academic years, Northeastern University is test-optional and does not require applicants to submit GMAT or GRE scores to be considered for admission.
+Northeastern University's D'Amore-McKim School of Business is currently test-optional and does not require applicants to submit GRE or GRE scores.
 For more information, review our admissions policies.

 - English language proficiency: English proficiency, both written and verbal, is necessary for success in D'Amore-McKim classrooms.
 For more information, review our admissions policies.